kellys1210/Data-Clean-Microservice/README.md

 ![UML](CS361-A8-2024-10-30-163952.png)

 In this example, you see the Main Program server obtaining the JSON data by reading from a JSON file.
 If you are using a database instead of a JSON file, you will replace with file system read with a call to your database.

-Write a mitigation plan by answering these questions:

-For which teammate did you implement “Microservice A”?

-What is the current status of the microservice?
-Hopefully, it’s done!

-If the microservice isn’t done, which parts aren’t done and when will they be done?

-How is your teammate going to access your microservice?
-Should they get your code from GitHub (if so, provide a link to your public or private repo)?
-Should they run your code locally?
-Is your microservice hosted somewhere?
-Etc.

-If your teammate cannot access/call YOUR microservice, what should they do?
-Can you be available to help them?
-What’s your availability?

-If your teammate cannot access/call your microservice, by when do they need to tell you?

-Is there anything else your teammate needs to know?
-Anything you’re worried about?
-Any assumptions you’re making?
-Any other mitigations / backup plans you want to mention or want to discuss with your teammate?